Ostrzyciel/ostrzyciel.github.io/_pages/projects.md

 layout: page
 title: Projects & software
 permalink: /projects/
 description: Some of the projects and software I have been working on.
-The list is incomplete, more projects will be added soon.
+The list is incomplete, mostly focusing on my recent work on KG streaming.
 nav: true
 nav_order: 3
-display_categories: ["Knowledge graphs", Other]
+display_categories: [Jelly, "Knowledge graph streams"]
 horizontal: false
 ---